 The following information is intended only as a guide to help you choose a track or walk.
 For full track descriptions and the latest update on track conditions see the DOC website: www.doc.govt.nz.
 Visit the Kaiapoi i-SITE Visitor Information Centre or the DOC Rangiora Office, 32 River Road, for more information, hut tickets and local top maps.

 Native Beech, podocarp woodland forests, native birds, streams for swimming, views over the Canterbury Plains.

-Getting There: Google Map for the start of tracks
+Getting There: Start of tracks

 All tracks (with the exception of Pinchgut Hut) start from the Wooded Gully camping and picnic area .
 Wooded Gully is about 65km north-west of Christchurch and is reached either from Oxford or Rangiora (a round trip stopping at Oxford for lunch is recommended).

 From Oxford continue on the road past Ashley Gorge to Hayland Road.
 From Rangiora head to Loburn, take the signposted road to Oxford for about 16km to the Hayland Road turn-off.
 Wooded Gully picnic and camping site is 4km at the end of Hayland Road.